 Cold email marketing campaigns can be intimidating.
 Essentially, you’re spending time on a meaningful message, only with hopes that the reader is intrigued and wants to learn more about your product or service.

-However, the hard work can really pay off—cold email marketing is one of the most effective ways to reach new customers.
+However, the hard work can really pay off—cold email marketing campaigns are one of the most effective ways to reach new customers.
 A 2019 Adobe Email Usage Study found that Americans spend at least three hours a day checking work email, and another two hours checking personal email.
 This means there’s a decent chance for a response rate.

 1. Make the Subject Line Your First Priority -tips for email marketing campaigns

 Consider your subject line your first impression.
 Since you’re sending a virtual message, you have to make sure that every word counts.
 If you send an email with a dry subject line - or worse, none at all - you could jeopardize open rates and send your cold sales emails right to the spam filter.